devkiloton/devkiloton/README.md

 - 💻 Developing softwares with C# and C++ at my home
-- 🏫 Telecommunication Engineering - UNICAMP
+- 🏫 Studying Telecommunication Engineering at UNICAMP
-- 🏆 Disputing Programing Competitions
+- 🏆 Disputing Programming Competitions
 - ☁️ Cloud computing
 - 📚 Learning
 - ➕ And a lot of another things